coralogix/telemetry-shippers/opel-agent/README.md

 ## Dashboard - OpenTelemetry metrics Format
 Under the `dashboard` directory, there is a Opel-Agent Grafana dashboard that Coralogix supplies, including instructions on how to install it.

+### Prerequisites
-In order to have a dashboard, make sure you configure the `CORALOGIX_METRICS_ENDPOINT` environment variable, in order for the agent metrics to be sent to Coralogix.
+Configure the `CORALOGIX_METRICS_ENDPOINT` environment variable, in order for the agent metrics to be sent to Coralogix.

 **Note**